 Peace Officers attending the training are eligible for Continuing Education Units through the Department of Criminal Justice Training.

-Cost to attend the three day training is $100 per officer.
-Out of state officials may attend at $250 per officer.
+Cost to attend the three-day training is $150 per officer.
+Out-of-state officials may attend at $250 per officer.
 Limited scholarships for tuition are available.

-For more information or to register for the class, click here, or contact the Kentucky Horse Council at 859-367-0509.
+For more information, to register for the class, or for partnership and sponsorship opportunities, visit www.kentuckyhorse.org, or contact the Kentucky Horse Council at 859-367-0509 or email@example.com.

 ABOUT THE KENTUCKY HORSE COUNCIL - The Kentucky Horse Council is a 501©3 non-profit organization dedicated, through education and leadership, to the protection and development of the Kentucky equine community.
 The Kentucky Horse Council provides educational programs and information, outreach and communication to Kentucky horse owners and enthusiasts, equine professional networking opportunities, trail riding advocacy, health and welfare programs, and personal liability insurance and other membership benefits.
 The specialty Kentucky Horse Council license plate, featuring a foal lying in the grass, provides the primary source of revenue for KHC programs.